ggonnella/textformats/src/textformats/cli/tf_spec.1.md

 (subcommand *list*) and to show the definition of one of those datatypes (subcommand *show*).

-## Preprocessing
+## Compilation

-A preprocessed version of the specification can be created using the *preprocess* subcommand.
+A compiled version of the specification can be created using the *compile* subcommand.
 They can be used by most CLI commands instead of the YAML or JSON file.

-Preprocessed specifications can be faster to load in some cases, compared to the YAML or JSON specifications (which requires parsing and validation of the content and generation of the regular expressions).
+Compilation specifications can be faster to load in some cases, compared to the YAML or JSON specifications (which requires parsing and validation of the content, generation and compilation of the regular expressions).

-Only the datatype specifications are contained in the preprocessed file, not the testdata and embedded data.
+Only the datatype specifications are contained in the compiled file, not the testdata and embedded data.
-Preprocessed specifications cannot be provided from the standard input.
+Compiled specifications cannot be provided from the standard input.

 ## Tests